jsamrei/slate/source/quickstart/components.html.markdown

 Components can be embedded into other components or even applications.
 When running RPC calls to an application that has an embedded component, that component is joined into the same execution environment as its parent, allowing for high throughput component execution.

-To see an advanced example of embedding components within applications, refer to the CRAWLER SCREENSHOT LINK example.